OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 *  Optimized for graph traversal

-In some cases, for [9] for pluggable to other YANG modules, the links are already done by augmenting 'ietf-network' and 'ietf-network- topology'.
+In some cases, for REQ-PLUGG for pluggable to other YANG modules, the links are already done by augmenting 'ietf-network' and 'ietf-network- topology'.
 For others, we need to add some mechanisms to link the models and data.

-## Design Requirements

-The following are design requirements for modelling the Digital Map:

-1. Digital Map should contain only topological information.
-Digital Map is not required to contain all data required for all the management and use cases.
-However, it should be designed to support adequate pointers to other functional Digital Twin data and models to ease navigating in the overall system.
-For example:

-  * ACLs and Route Policies are not required to be supported in the Digital Map, they would be linked to Digital Map
-  * Dynamic paths may either be outside of the Digital Map or part of traffic engineering data/models

-2. Digital Map entities should mainly contain properties used to identify topological entities at different layers, identify their roles, and topological relationships between them.

-3. Digital Map should contain only topological relationships inside each layer or between the layers (underlay/overlay).

-4. Provide capability for conditional retrieval of parts of Digital Map.

-5. Must support geo-spatial, temporal, and historical data.
-The temporal and historical can be supported external to the Digital Map.

-The following are the architectural requirements for the Digital Map:

-1. Scale, performance, ease of integration

-2. Initial discovery and dynamic (change only) synch with the physical network

 # Digital Map Modelling Experience